MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

      not compatible with the No Control Flow profile.
    - You can use the [`ResourcesEstimator`](https://docs.microsoft.com/quantum/user-guide/machines/resources-estimator?view=qsharp-preview)
      to estimate what resources your Q# program needs to be run.
-To do it you need to modify again the `*.csproj` file to add the following line to the `<PropertyGroup>`:
-     `<DefaultSimulator>ResourcesEstimator</DefaultSimulator>`.
-Then you can
-     invoke the resource estimator with the command: `dotnet run --simulator ResourcesEstimator`.
+You can invoke the resource estimator with the command: `dotnet run --simulator ResourcesEstimator`.
 1. Once you have your Q# program ready, you can submit the job to Azure Quantum